JoseMM2002/walltheme/README.md

 - `rgb`: RGB values for the color.
 - `hex`: Hex value for the color. (if `rgb` is not provided)
+- `palette_index`: Index in the palette from the extracted colors.
 - `mix_factor`: Mix factor for blending colors.
 - `distance_threshold`: Threshold for color distance filtering.
 - `brighter_factor`: Factor to adjust color brightness.